-Our approach will be fourfold: 1) identify a set of criteria to systematically define episodes of widespread and persistent drought over the last 1000 years, and determine how the severity of drought has changed with time; 2) examine the spatial distribution of drought and its persistence and perform a principal component analysis (PCA) to examine the dominant modes of North American drought variability, with a view towards identifying their causal mechanisms; 3) use spectral analysis and wavelet analysis to investigate the dominant frequencies of North American drought, and how these vary with time; 4) examine the global context of the North American 'mega-droughts' of the MCA in the paleoclimate record and compare with modern-day analogs.
-Such a detailed evaluation of North American hydroclimatic variability over the last Millennium will aid our understanding of the range of natural drought variability in the region.
-The West has proven vulnerable to droughts in the nineteenth and twentieth centuries and the current work should raise questions as to how it would fare if the degree of aridity typical of the medieval period were ever to return.
+Our approach will be fourfold: 1) identify a set of criteria to systematically define episodes of widespread and persistent drought over the last 1000 yr, and determine how the severity of drought has changed with time; 2) examine the spatial distribution of drought and its persistence and perform a principal component analysis (PCA) to examine the dominant modes of North American drought variability, with a view toward identifying their causal mechanisms; 3) use both the multitaper method of spectral analysis and wavelet analysis to investigate the dominant frequencies of North American drought, and how these vary with time; and 4) examine the global context of the North American megadroughts of the MCA in the paleoclimate record and compare it with modern-day analogs.
+Such a detailed evaluation of North American hydroclimatic variability over the last millennium will aid our understanding of the range of natural drought variability in the region.
+The West has proven vulnerable to droughts in the nineteenth and twentieth centuries, and the current work should raise questions as to how it would fare if the degree of aridity typical of the medieval period were ever to return.

-2 The North American Drought Atlas PDSI Data
+2. The North American Drought Atlas PDSI data

 Full details of the PDSI data are found in Cook and Krusic (2004) and the supporting online materials (SOM) of Cook et al. (2004).
-The 2.5^{o} latitude by 2.5^{o} longitude grid of summer PDSI values were reconstructed from tree-rings using the point-by-point regression (PPR) method (Cook et al. 1999; Cook et al. 2004).
-Calibration with the instrumental PDSI grid was performed over the fixed 1928 - 1978 period.
-Variance restoration was applied to correct for the artificial declines in PDSI variability with time due to regression.
-Cook et al. (2004, SOM) show that the calibration/verification statistics are highly significant across almonst all grid points back to AD 1300, and significant (p < 0.05) for at least 75% of the grid points back to AD 800.
-This implies that the PDSI reconstructions are useful from AD 800 on.
-We focus our analyses on the reconstructions back to AD 1000, some 106 grid points.
-This cut-off point was chosen as a compromise between examining as many years of 'useful' data as possible, and as many grid points as possible with continuous reconstructions (a requirement for the PCA analysis).
-This option was preferred to the alternative approach of optimal interpolation from AD 800 on, a method that would introduce further uncertainty to the reconstructions.
+The 2.5° latitude by 2.5° longitude grid of summer PDSI values was reconstructed from tree rings using the point-by-point regression (PPR) method (Cook et al. 1999, 2004).
+Calibration with the instrumental PDSI grid was performed over the fixed 1928-78 period.
+Variance restoration was applied to correct for the artificial declines in PDSI variability with time due to the time-varying regression models used.
+Cook et al. (2004, and SOM) show that the calibration/verification statistics are highly significant across almost all grid points back to A.D.
+1300, and significant (p < 0.05) for at least 75% of the grid points back to A.D.
+800. This implies that the PDSI reconstructions are useful from A.D.
+800 on.
+We focus our analyses on the reconstructions back to A.D.
+1000, some 106 grid points.
+This cutoff point was chosen as a compromise between examining as many years of "useful" data as possible, and as many grid points as possible with continuous reconstructions (a requirement for the PCA analysis).
+This option was preferred to the alternative approach of optimal interpolation from A.D.
+800 on, a method that would introduce further uncertainty to the reconstructions.

-We conducted a "frozen grid" analysis to determine whether the 'AD 1000-onwards' subset of grid-points is a good representation of the drought variability implied by the full grid.
-The PDSI averaged over the 'West' (defined henceforth as $25^{o}N$ - $50^{o}N$, $95^{o}W$ - $125^{o}W$) based only on the 106 grid points available in AD 1000 was compared to that based on the time-varying set of grid points that increases up to 156 in AD 1380 and is constant thereafter (the full grid).
-At annual resolution, the correlation between the two timeseries from AD 1000 to AD 2003 is 0.96, increasing to 0.98 after 7-yr low pass filtering.
-Clearly, excluding the potential for increased resolution with time does not degrade the fidelity of the 'AD 1000-onwards' PDSI record as an index of drought severity in the West.
+We conducted a "frozen grid" analysis to determine whether the "A.D.
+1000 onward" subset of grid points is a good representation of the drought variability implied by the full grid.
+The PDSI averaged over the "West" (defined henceforth as 25° - 50° N, 95° - 25° W) based only on the 106 grid points available in A.D.
+1000 was compared to that based on the time-varying set of grid points that increases up to 156 in A.D.
+1380 and is constant thereafter (the full grid).
+At annual resolution, the correlation between the two time series from A.D.
+1000 to 2003 is 0.96, increasing to 0.98 after 7-yr low-pass filtering.
+Clearly, excluding the potential for increased resolution with time does not degrade the fidelity of the A.D.
+1000 onward PDSI record as an index of drought severity in the West.

-3 Defining the droughts of the last 1000 yrs
+3. Defining the droughts of the last 1000 yr